nahuel-ianni/nahuel-ianni/README.md

 ## Welcome, visitor
 ### to Nahuel's profile
-I got lost around Europe a while ago and ended up in Sweden somehow
+I got lost in Europe a while ago and ended up in Sweden somehow

 💻 Full-stack software engineer
 💼 Working as a project manager / team coach